cuiyan142857/GBFRSaveParser/README.md

 # Import completed, 535771 rows written
 ```

-**Acknowledgments**

-The data structures and parsing methods are derived from the project https://github.com/Nenkai/GBFRDataTools.
+**Acknowledgments:**

+This project is licensed under the MIT License and includes code from [Nenkai](https://github.com/Nenkai/GBFRDataTools)’s repository.

 Many thanks to nenkai for the project.